 National Lampoon’s Vacation’s Ford LTD Country Squire (Chevy Chase)

 While the Antarctic Blue Super Sports Wagon may have been what the Griswold family ordered, the Queen Family Truckster will forever be remembered as the iconic vacation car.
-National Lampoon’s Vacation is ranking in as the number 2 slot.
-Not many other cars can spark the nostalgia that 1979 model of the Ford LTD Country Squire does.
-Nothing quite screams American, cross-country road trip like wood paneling, the shade metallic pea, and luggage strapped atop.
+National Lampoon’s Vacation is ranking in at the number 2 spot.
+Not many cars can spark the nostalgia that the 1979 Ford LTD Country Squire does.
+Nothing quite screams American, cross-country road trip like wood paneling, the shade metallic pea, and luggage strapped to the top.

 Back To The Future’s DeLorean (Michael J Fox)

 Earning the position of number 1 is the DeLorean.
 With what looked like a bleak “future,” DMC‘s luck changed when the DMC-12 was featured in the 80’s classic, Back To The Future.
 With the company on the brink of bankruptcy, Marty McFly and Doc Brown truly pulled a “hail Mary” for this business, as the film series brought the DeLorean into cinematic history, making it a true ’80s icon with a serious sci-fi cult following.
 Due to the turn of events, some may say this is one of the most significant movie cars, as it resulted in saving the business.

 While there are many other notable automobiles used throughout ’80s cinema, these were the ones viewed to be the most significant.